MBifolco/troll-miner/experiments/README.md

 You'll likely ask "_What about the calculated `nonce` value?_" ASIC's produce `nonce` results in little-endian format, so no modification is necessary.

+This is what [jobs.c](jobs.c) is doing and how we arrived at the sample messages/structs driving the calculation for block 100,000.

 # References